caninojories/electronNg2/README.md

 To build your application, you can simply run `npm run build`.
 This will copy the files to the dist directory, but will not start the Electron application.

 You can run your application with `npm run start`
+If you want to have a token for the purpose of avoiding request limit from github `npm run package -- --token=token_here`